iota-community/ambassdor-discord-bot/README.md

 ### Step 3: Test Role Reassignment

-1. Allow an epoch (2 weeks) but for testing purposes we have reduced this to 2 minutes
+1. Allow an epoch (2 weeks) but for testing purposes you can adjust it to two minutes by changing the value of `epochInSeconds` on line 8 of the ready.js file in the events directory.
 2. Verify that roles are updated based on the following point ranges:
    - **Novice Level**: 0–249 points
    - **Intermediate Level**: 250–749 points